A little more than a decade ago, I had a mini stroke

 putting those forms back on the canvas in unrecognizable ways.

--Using elements (oil, water, wax, texture, air, heat) as steering influences in my process.
+-Using elements (oil, water, wax, air, heat and lovely texture) as steering influences in my process.

 -Lastly and perhaps most often, working in abstract - where language is silenced.